Mixing times for the open ASEP at the triple point: Moderate deviations for the current of the open ASEP

 A standard fact for (not necessarily independent) random variables $(X_i)_{i \in \lbr m \rbr}$ and $(Y_i)_{i \in \lbr m \rbr}$ is that by Cauchy--Schwarz

-Hence, writing the current by time increments, we get that for all $N$ large enough with some constant $C_1>0$.
-Using the Paley--Zygmund inequality, noting that $\mathcal{J}^{(2)}_{T} \geq \mathcal{J}^{(1)}_{T}$ almost surely under the basic coupling $\mathbf{P}$, we get that for some constant $c_3>0$, which finishes the proof. \end{proof}
+Hence, writing the current by time increments, we get that for all $N$ large enough with some $C_1>0$, where we use Corollary~\ref{cor:ModDevitationCurrentO} for the last inequality.
+Using the Paley--Zygmund inequality, noting that $\mathcal{J}^{(2)}_{T} \geq \mathcal{J}^{(1)}_{T}$ almost surely under the basic coupling $\mathbf{P}$, for some constant $c_3>0$, which finishes the proof. \end{proof}

 In the case where $q$ satisfies \eqref{def:TriplePointScaling} with $\kappa=\frac{1}{2}$, we have the following result on the current of the open ASEP in the high density phase.

 \begin{lemma} Let $q$ satisfy \eqref{def:TriplePointScaling} for $\kappa=\frac{1}{2}$ and $\psi>0$.
 For all $N\in \N$, and $n\in \N$ set